Skip to content

 Today

-PSM audit preparation involves assembling evidence across fourteen regulatory elements, most of which reference the governing P&IDs at some point.
-MOC documentation, PSI completeness, mechanical integrity records, incident investigations — all trace back to drawings.
-Proving the drawings are current is the hardest part of any audit.
+PSM audit preparation involves assembling evidence across fourteen regulatory elements, most of which reference the governing engineering documents at some point.
+MOC documentation, PSI completeness, mechanical integrity records, incident investigations — all trace back to drawings and data tables.
+Proving the documents are current is the hardest part of any audit.

 With Armeta

-Every P&ID in the audit scope is structured, versioned, and delta-compared.
-The evidence package for every PSM element that touches a drawing is drawing-traceable by construction.
+Every engineering document in the audit scope — P&IDs, piping isometrics, PFDs, line lists — is structured, versioned, and delta-compared.
+The evidence package for every PSM element that touches an engineering document is document-traceable by construction.

 Evidence